8 min read

 Best for: smaller teams that want a simple AI support agent with fast setup.

 Lyro is straightforward and cost-sensitive.
 Tidio positions it around $0.50 per conversation, with a focus on helping small and mid-sized teams automate repetitive support work without a heavy implementation burden.
-If you want to test AI support quickly without committing to a complex enterprise rollout, this is a strong option.
+If you want to test AI support quickly without committing to a complex enterprise rollout, this is worth a try.

 5. Help Scout AI Agents